mattriley/agile-avatars/README.md

 ### ❖ ui

-Provides low-level presentation functions to the view modules (elements, components, vendorComponents) while preventing direct access to `window`.
+Provides _low-level presentation functions_ while preventing direct access to `window`.

+See [Deglobalising window](#deglobalising-window) for more information.

 ### ❖ util